XcentricCoder/RISC-V-Workshop/README.md

 > 2. All the projects in Makerchip are made using the RISC-V/Calculator starter code, which is present in the [RISC-V_MYTH_Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop).
 You can click the RISC-V/Calculator starter link present in the repository and make projects from there only.

+# License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/XcentricCoder/RISC-V-Workshop/blob/main/LICENSE) file for details.

+# Acknowledgements
+I would thank to Kunal Ghosh sir who guided us over this workshop and also taught us the first two days of this workshop.
+I will also express my gratitude to Steve Hoover sir who taught us in the last 3 days.
+And also thank to VSD and Redwood EDA for organizing this workshop.